 In certain worlds, firearms might still be in their infancy and are not always reliable.
-If the DM wishes, whenever a t is rolled on an attack roll using gunpowder weaponry, roll another day and consult the following table for a misfire effect.
+If the DM wishes, whenever a 1 is rolled on an attack roll using gunpowder weaponry, roll another dzo and consult the following table for a misfire effect.

-D20 Roll Result 1 The firearm explodes, destroying the weapon and inflicting sdf damage upon the wielder, ₽75 - The weapon's firing mechanism breaks.
-The weapon must be repaired before being used again, which costs one-quarter of the weapon's total price and requires a successful DC 15 Graft (gunanithing) check.
+D20 Roll Result 1 The firearm explodes, destroying the weapon and inflicting 1d6 damage upon the wielder.
+2-5 The weapon's firing mechanism breaks.
+The weapon must be repaired before being used again, which costs one-quarter of the weapon's total price and requires a successful DC 15 Craft (gunsmithing) check.
 6-8 Something prevents the weapon's firing mechanism from working.
 Determining and fixing the problem requires a full-round action.
 The firearm may not be used again until the problem is fixed.
-9-11 Moisture on the wrong amount of gunpowder prevents the shot from firing.
+9-11 Moisture or the wrong amount of gunpowder prevents the shot from firing.
 The firearm must be reloaded before it can be fired again.
 12-14 A mechanical problem prevents the firearm from firing.
 The attack fails this round but may be retried with a new attack without reloading.
-15-17 An imperfection in the muzzle causes this shor to go astray.
+15-17 An imperfection in the muzzle causes this shot to go astray.
 The firearm's user makes another attack on another creature within 5 feet of the original target, randomly determining which creature if there are multiple targets.
 If there are no other targets within 5 feet, the shot merely misses.
-18-20 No effect, the firearm misses as normal.
+18-20 No effect the firearm misses as normal nonball in a 500-foot-long, 5-foot-wide straight line directly in front of it, affecting all creatures in that line.
+Creatures in this line are allowed a DC 15 Reflex save to take half damage.
+Field guns do not have a standard range increment and cannot be fired farther than 500 feet.
+Since no attack rolls are made, field guns cannot cause critical hits.